wazo-platform/wazo-platform.org/website/uc-doc/system/backup_restore.md

 - This will destroy all the current data in your database.
 - You have to check the free space on your system partition before extracting the backups.
-- If restoring Wazo >= 18.01 on a different machine, you should not restore the system configuration, because of network interface names that would change.
+- If restoring on a different machine, you should not restore the system configuration, because of network interface names that would change.
 See [Alternative: Restoring and Keeping System Configuration](/uc-doc/system/backup_restore#restore-keep-system-config).